What Is Accounting Advisory? Partnering for Growth and Success

 That said, we’re not going to give away the farm and spill all of our secrets, of course.
 Still, whether you choose to use our Transaction Advisory services, another outside due diligence team, or attempt to chart the terrain on your own, the research and resulting report should focus on and include specific areas of analysis, including:

 Just remember, these reports are meant to shine a revealing light on revenue, EBITDA, and other key KPIs, not to adhere to GAAP standards.

 Also, there could very well be a sell-side due diligence report completed and ready to go.
 However, this is yet another area where skepticism serves a business acquirer well.
 Even if it comes from an extremely reputable group, it’s prudent to question the accuracy of numbers that a potential seller provides.

-For example, investment bankers can play an important role in the process, but their approach is usually more from a marketing angle than nuts-and-bolts analysis.
-Therefore, although we prefer not to paint with such a broad brush, remember to look for instances where
+For example, investment bankers can play an important role in the process, but their approach usually comes from more of a marketing angle than nuts-and-bolts analysis.
+Therefore, although we prefer not to paint with such a broad brush, remember to look for instances where:

 - An investment banker might have embellished or exaggerated points in a confidential information memorandum (CIM), or;

 - A sell-side due diligence report might have taken an overly aggressive stance when quantifying EBITDA adjustments.